-2-4 WEEKS PRIOR TO SURGERY:
+2 WEEKS PRIOR TO SURGERY:

-2-1 + WEEKS PRIOR TO SURGERT: IMPORTANT: You should assume that you are going home after surgery.
+IMPORTANT: You should assume that you are going home after surgery.
 Some patients "want" to go to rehabilitation or a skilled nursing facility following their surgery.
 However, it is not possible (per insurance regulations) to arrange for this ahead of time.
 In fact, only patients who meet certain medical criteria while in the hospital are eligible for rehabilitation or skilled nursing facilities upon discharge.
 If you qualify based on your medical condition, arrangements will be made while you are in the hospital.
-MAKE SURE YOU SPEAK TO DR. FORAN or the medical team about this prior to surgery if you have any questions.
-Cancel any dental appointments within 2 weeks of your surgery Notify Dr. Foran if you are having any minor medical procedures done within one month of your surgery Cancel any injection into your joint 3 months prior to surgery Adjust work/social schedule accordingly during your anticipated recovery time o Fax any disability or FMLA paperwork to the medical assistant (720-497-6718) at least 2 weeks prior to surgery IF you are applying for FMLA benefits, please submit the paperwork to our office ASAP.
-It takes up to 5 business days for our office to complete and submit your FMLA paperowork.
-Practice the exercises listed in this book on pages 7-8, as these will help with your strength after surgery If you smoke, you should attempt to stop smoking.
+MAKE SURE YOU SPEAK TO DR. FORAN or a medical assistant about this prior to surgery if you have any questions.

+Cancel any dental appointments within 2 weeks of your surgery.

+Notify Dr. Foran if you are having any minor medical procedures done within one month of your surgery.

+Cancel any injection into your joint that's being operated on 3 months prior to surgery.

+IF you are applying for FMLA benefits, please submit the paperwork to our office ASAP.
+It takes up to 5 business for our office to complete and submit your FMLA paperwork.
+Fax any disability or FMLA paperwork to the medical assistant (720-497-6718) at least 2 weeks prior to surgery or e-mail to drforanpc@panoramaortho.com.

+\checkmark

+Practice the exercises listed in this book on pages 12-13, as these will help with your strength after surgery.

+If you smoke, you should attempt to stop smoking.
 If you cannot stop smoking permanently, if you can abstain for 24 hours before surgery, this is of benefit.
 It is essential to not smoke for at least 48 hours after surgery.
-All hospitals are NON-smoking facilities An automatized cold therapy unit (fancy ice pack) is a nice item to have following surgery, but is NOT required.
+All hospitals are NONsmoking facilities.

+An automatized cold therapy unit (fancy ice pack) is a nice item to have following surgery but is NOT required.
 You will be given a standard ice pack in the hospital, but if you would like to purchase a cold therapy unit, they can be purchased at Panorama, no appointment needed.
+You can also contact our DME store (303.233.1223 ext.
+1600).
 Most patients find these units very helpful in their recovery.
 If you purchase one, bring it to the hospital with you.

-Information for this may be found
+Pre-Operative Checklist

-1 WEEK PRIOR TO SURGERY: Notify Dr. Foran if there is a change in your medical condition (cold, infection, fever, etc.) prior to surgery.
-It may be necessary to reschedule your surgery If you live alone, arrange for someone to stay with you for at least the first night you return home and arrange for someone to stay with you or be immediately available the first week after surgery Arrange for a family member or friend to accompany you to the hospital on the day of surgery If you have pets, you may want to arrange for someone to assist in caring for them for a few days after you return home Remove small throw rugs or other small obstacles that may be in your path You will receive a call from the hospital about 1-3 days prior to surgery with the time of the operation and when to be at the hospital.
-Please call the hospital if you have not heard from them by the afternoon prior to your surgery.
-DA AY BEFORE SURGERY/DAY OF SURGERY: IMPORTANT: To help prevent infection wash with a Chlorhexidine Gluconate (CHG) solution the night before surgery and the morning of surgery.
-See page 23 for full instructions.
-Stay well hydrated the day before surgery- drink plenty of fluids including water, Gatorade, juice DO NOT eat or drink anything after midnight the day before your case or your case will be cancelled Wear loose casual clothing and do not wear makeup/jewelry to surgery.
-Leave jewelry, valuables, and contact lenses at home Please bring your insurance card and photo ID to the hospital Take medications as instructed by Dr. Foran or your primary care provider (see pages 9- 10) Arrive at the hospital front desk as instructed.
-Plan to arrive at the hospital 2 hours before your scheduled surgery time You do not need to bring a cane or walker.
-If you do not have these devices, they will be given to you the day of surgery by the physical therapist.
-Most health insurances cover the cost of a cane or a walker, but not both.
-Be easily available; we may need to contact you in the event of any schedule changes or delays.
-Make sure your contact information is up to date.
+1 WEEK PRIOR TO SURGERY:

+- Notify Dr. Foran if there is a change in your medical condition (cold, infection, fever, etc.) prior to surgery.
+It may be necessary to reschedule your surgery - If you live alone, arrange for someone to stay with you for at least the first night you return home and arrange for someone to stay with you or be immediately available the first week after surgery - Arrange for a family member or friend to accompany you to the hospital on the day of surgery - If you have pets, you may want to arrange for someone to assist in caring for them for a few days after you return home - Remove small throw rugs or other small obstacles that may be in your path - You will receive a call from the hospital about 1-3 days prior to surgery with the time of the operation and when to be at the hospital.
+Please call the hospital if you have not heard from them by the afternoon prior to your surgery. - For Constipation Start Senokot-S Take 2 tablets, twice a day starting 2 days before surgery -If you experience loose or watery stools, STOP using the Senokot and resume it the night of surgery.